 GT: “The internet can bring people together using video conferencing technology, emails and online resources.
 The means teachers can access the knowledge of people around the globe for special lectures, and it means children who can’t attend schools due to illness or disability can take part via video conferencing.”

 What does WiFi access give schools the power to do?

 MW: “Over the last few years the use of iPads and personal devices has multiplied and they are now being used for video streaming as well as downloading data.
 This means that the use of the wireless network has increased to accommodate this.
 WiFi also allows a more flexible approach to learning which makes education more inclusive.”

 How do you see the internet being used for education in the next three years?

 GT: “There will certainly be a general increase in usage.
 Students will have their own 1-to-1 tablet PC as opposed to sharing school-owned devices.
 I can see “the cloud” being used more for both teaching and storage.
 Students will have their homework set in an online portal where it can be completed at home for the teacher to then mark.”

 “I expect schools to increasingly utilise augmented reality technology, especially for younger children.
 More and more books are being published now with augmented reality features and there has been an increase in the number of augmented reality apps available on iPads, etc..
-This type of technology is an excellent way to motivate early learners and relies on good WiFi and strong internet connections.”
+This type of technology is an excellent way to motivate early learners and relies on good WiFi and strong connection to the internet.”

-If you have any questions about how WiFi can improve learning in your school or college, please call 0191 492 1492 or email firstname.lastname@example.org.
+If you have any questions about how WiFi can improve learning in your school or college at a flexible cost, please call: 0191 492 1492 or email: firstname.lastname@example.org